⚠️ Important Disclaimer

 What Actually Changed in November 2025

 While LTVA permit pricing stayed consistent with published BLM fee tables, the BLM implemented a material rule update in southwest Arizona.
-Effective November 1, 2025, Mittry Lake Wildlife Area near Yuma changed from a 10-days-per-calendar-year limit to 14 days within any 28-day period (and the associated move-outside-the-area standard used in that district).
-(BLM, 2025a)
+Effective November 1, 2025, Mittry Lake Wildlife Area near Yuma changed from a 10-days-per-calendar-year limit to 14 days within any 28-day period, aligning with the standard BLM dispersed camping pattern used in that district.

 (Source: Bureau of Land Management announcement)